yveshoebeke/golangsandbox/README.md

 # golangsandbox

-The code contained here is meant to be a educational project of the Go language.
+The code contained here is meant to be an educational project of the Go language.

 It will read its configuration and navigation waypoint data and calculate distance and bearing between the point defining a segment (leg).
 It will record this usage in mongo.

 This repository contains ~~2~~ ~~3~~ 5 packages: